AI-Hypercomputer/maxtext/README.md

 Here is the related PyPI package: https://pypi.org/project/cloud-tpu-diagnostics.

 ## Ahead of Time Compilation (AOT)
 To compile your training run ahead of time, we provide a tool `train_compile.py`.
-This tool allows you to compile the main `train_step` in `train.py` for target hardware (e.g. a large number of v5e devices) without using the target hardware, and instead you may use only a single VM from a different family, e.g. a v4-8.
+This tool allows you to compile the main `train_step` in `train.py` for target hardware (e.g. a large number of v5e devices) without using the target hardware, and instead you may use only a CPU or a single VM from a different family.
 This compilation helps with two main goals:

 * It will flag any out of memory (OOM) information, such as when the `per_device_batch_size` is set too high, with an identical OOM stack trace as if it was compiled on the target hardware.

 * The ahead of time compilation can be saved and then loaded for fast startup and restart times on the target hardware.

 The tool `train_compile.py` is tightly linked to `train.py` and uses the same configuration file `configs/base.yml`.
-Here is an example run:
+Although you don't need to run on a TPU, you do need to install `jax[tpu]` in addition to other dependenices, so we recommend running `setup.sh` to install these if you have not already done so.
+Here is an example run after installing these dependencies:
 ```
-# Run the below on a single machine, e.g. a v4-8
+# Run the below on a single machine, e.g. a CPU
 python3 MaxText/train_compile.py MaxText/configs/base.yml compile_topology=v5e-256 compile_topology_num_slices=2 \
 global_parameter_scale=16 per_device_batch_size=4
 ```